 I had been wanting to share a vegan chocolate cake recipe for a long time but the recipes I’ve tried before (with my favorite, for flavor, being the one from the Candle Cafe Cookbook) tend to be too delicate and the cake almost always ends up falling apart while unmolding.
 For this Oreo cake I modified my chocolate cupcake recipe and it was perfect.
 The cake was tender but not too fragile, and it tasted better than any chocolate cake I’ve ever had.

-The chocolate buttercream is a must-try: besides tasting divine, it looks really pretty too.
+The chocolate buttercream is a must-try: its creamy and chocolate-y, of course, and it looks really pretty too.
 I used mini Oreos as a topping and I left them whole, but you could always just use the regular-sized ones, crumble them up, and scatter them on top of the cake.
 Or you could leave out the Oreos altogether.

 Here’s the recipe.